farant/catholic-3rd-millennium/README.md

 25. How are the disorders of a government corrected?
 25.1.
 Roughly speaking a government is reflective of the faction of the population
       holding the majority of power in regards to the seven human forces.
 25.1.1.
-Often this faction does not hold numerical majority due to concentration
+Often this faction is not the strongest because of numerical majority but
-        of power in harmful forces, i.e. physical and economic force.
+        instead due to a concentration of power in harmful forces, i.e. physical and economic force.
 25.1.2.
 The measure of power is the sum of all the harmful and non-harmful forces
         available to the faction.
 25.2.
 If the faction holding the majority of power becomes less disordered then the